International reactions to the January 6 United States Capitol attack: Media coverage

 Russian news outlets led with mass coverage of "political crisis in the United States", as Russian tabloid Komsomolskaya Pravda put it.
 Russian government-owned newspaper Rossiyskaya Gazeta led with online rolling coverage on the "chaos" in Washington, D.C. next to a comment from Konstantin Kosachev, Chairman of the Foreign Affairs Committee of the Federation Council, saying that the attack "showed that American democracy was limping on both legs and the United States lost the right to impose a course on other countries."
 Russian newspaper Izvestia led its coverage with the headline: "Once upon a time in America: how Donald Trump drove the crowd to frenzy", with a lead stating that "Party members began to turn away from the current president amid the outbreak of violence in Washington."

 In China, the Communist Party's newspaper, the People's Daily, had little coverage of the attack on their website's homepage.
 However, the Global Times, a Chinese tabloid newspaper run by the People's Daily, headlined its website with "Chinese netizens jeer riot in U.S. Capitol as 'Karma,' say bubbles of 'democracy and freedom' have burst", with the article saying that "words like 'Karma,' 'retribution' and 'deserving' were frequently mentioned in Chinese netizens' comments when they saw the latest episode of the U.S.' real version of House of Cards."
 State media drew parallels between the attack and the 2019–2020 Hong Kong protests.

 The West Australian reported that "Newspapers around the world have reacted to the ugly scenes that marred Joe Biden's certification as the next US president", including coverage from Brazilian newspaper Folha de S.Paulo, the Ottawa Sun in Canada, Saudi Arabian newspaper Arab News and the Nigerian Tribune.
 CNN similarly paid tribute to several newspapers worldwide which ran images, headlines, and articles describing the attack on their front pages.

+In November 2025, allegations by The Daily Telegraph that the BBC had deliberately spliced a Donald Trump speech preceding the January 6th United States Capitol attack in a documentary led to several BBC executives resigning, including the head of the BBC.